 \subsection{Real-World Deployment Analysis}

-While earlier sections validate \tool supporior performance as compared to privacy preserving baseline (SimHash), we now turn to evaluating \tool's effectiveness in realistic cross-service threat intelligence scenarios.
-Specifically, it must be shown that privacy-preserving correlation remains effective when (i) malicious prompts are sparse relative to benign traffic and (ii) corpus size scales by an order of magnitude (iii) Privacy-utility trade-off is maintained, i.e., the accuracy gap between \tool and non-private dense embeddings remains bounded, and (iv) efficiency is maintained in terms of computational and storage overhead.
+While earlier sections validate \tool's superior performance as compared to the privacy-preserving baseline (SimHash), we now turn to evaluating \tool's effectiveness in realistic cross-service threat intelligence scenarios.
+Specifically, it must be shown that privacy-preserving correlation remains effective when (i) malicious prompts are sparse relative to benign traffic and (ii) corpus size scales by an order of magnitude (iii) privacy-utility trade-off is maintained, i.e., the accuracy gap between \tool and non-private dense embeddings remains bounded, and (iv) efficiency is maintained in terms of computational and storage overhead.

-We study this setting using hybrid corpora that interleave a (fixed) malicious prompt injection (\texttt{V-Paraphrase}) with large volumes of real user interactions from WildChat~\citep{zhao2024wildchat}, thereby emulating an enterprise log in which only a small fraction of entries are prompt injection attacks.